Kidlington: History

 In the 20th century, Kidlington grew to be a contender for largest village in England (even in Europe), with a population of 13,723, compared with 1,300 in 1901.
-Its residents have so far resisted efforts to change its official status to a town, though it clearly qualifies as such.
+Its residents previously resisted efforts to change its official status to a town.
 After a peremptory change by the Parish Council to town status in November 1987, this was voted down by 83 per cent three months later in a ballot of the local electorate.
+In February 2026, Kidlington officially became a town.